-THE DRUG REVIEW & APPROVAL PROCESS IN CANADA
+THE DRUG REVIEW AND APPROVAL PROCESS IN CANADA

 How are drugs reviewed in Canada is a question often asked.
 For a drug, a biologic or a genetic therapy, a medical device, a combination product, a natural health product or other health product company seeking approval of their product for sale in Canada, it is important to understand that the approval process is subject to close scrutiny by the governing regulatory body.

 However, the review process and preparing for that review process does not have to be complex, intimidating, nor frustrating.
 The key is to know, follow and/or clarify the process related to the health product of interest and ensure preparedness with proper data and documentation.